California wildfire traps campers in national forest

 The Madera County Sheriff’s Department said in a tweet earlier Saturday that about 150 people were at the campground’s boat launch, and 10 of them were injured.
 “All are safe at this time,” the department tweeted.

-Agencies were coordinating an aircraft rescue for crews to safely evacuate them, The Fresno Bee reported.
+The Sacramento Bee reported that agencies were coordinating an aircraft rescue for crews to come and safely evacuate them.

 Tune said the campers were told to shelter in place until fire crews, aided by water-dropping aircraft, could gain access to the site.
 Tune said he didn’t know how close the fire was burning to the campsite.